-If you've got an Apple device, you'll want to bag the best VPN services has a decent iPhone VPN for iOS devices, but as the variety grows, it's getting harder and harder for regular users to figure out which is actually the best.
+If you've got an Apple device, you'll want to bag the best VPN for iPhone and iOS devices – but as the variety grows, it's getting harder and harder for regular users to figure out which is actually the best.

 Apple's devices are well known for their resistance to malware, and with iOS 14.5's tracker blocking it's even clearer which ecosystem a privacy obsessive should invest in.
 However, there's nothing your iPhone can do once you've visited a dodgy website or connected to a risky Wi-Fi hotspot.
-That's where an iPhone VPN comes in.
+That's where a VPN for iPhone comes in.

 An iOS VPN isn't just for privacy, though.
-You'll be able to install it on your iPhone, iPad, even your iPod Touch (they still exist, apparently), and subsequently you'll be able to access streaming content from all over the world.
+You'll be able to install it on your iPhone, iPad, even your iPod Touch (they still exist, apparently), and subsequently you'll be able to access more streaming content from all over the world.
 Plus, seeing as your iPhone is probably the thing you'll be traveling with the most, an iPhone VPN will keep you protected when connected to potentially unsecured public Wi-Fi networks in shops, cafes, or public transport.

 What makes the best iPhone VPN?

 There are three major things we want to see in the best iOS VPN: speed, security, and support – and it doesn't hurt if it looks great, either.
 While that might sound simple, many VPNs can't tick all these boxes.
 However, our top pick ExpressVPN does, and it has them in spades.

 There are also a number of other features we love to see in iPhone VPNs – all of which Express boasts, too.
 A wide network of servers in plenty of countries is great if you want to either sidestep national censorship or stream geo-blocked media from abroad, like Netflix US from Spain, BBC iPlayer outside the UK, or Gmail in China.